 If you suspect your pet has fleas, it’s crucial to take action immediately.
 In addition to excessive scratching, you may also notice that your pet is losing hair in patches or that their skin is red and irritated.

 Fleas can quickly spread through a home.
 Furthermore, they can also bite humans, so it’s best to nip the problem in the bud as soon as possible.
+If you are finding fleas in your bed, then there is a good chance that they can crawl through your hair.
+But can fleas live in human hair?
+Usually, they do not live in and on human heads.

 Bites on Your Body